picamator/CacheManager/README.md

 [MemcachedManager](https://github.com/picamator/MemcachedManager) is an example to use CacheManager with [Memcached](https://memcached.org/).

 ### Custom implementation
-To start using CacheManager it's needL:
+To start using CacheManager it's need:
 1. Choose cache library
 2. Create [PSR-6](http://www.php-fig.org/psr/psr-6/) like adapter to implement `Psr\Cache\CacheItemPoolInterface`
 3. Optionally for SPI, all Observers SHOULD implement `Spi\ObserverInterface`

-There is illustrative code example bellow.
+There is illustrative code bellow.
 Please use DI library to build dependencies in real application.

 ```php
 <?php